yum-food/TaSTT/README.md

 To build your own package from source, see GUI/README.md.

 Basic controls:
-* Short click the left joystick to toggle transcription.
+* Short click to toggle transcription.
-* Long click the left joystick to hide the text box.
+* Long click to hide the text box.
 * Scale it up/down in the radial menu.

 ## Features